Jhony0311/code-exercise-d/src/part-2.md

 1. What is the difference between Component and PureComponent?
 Give an example where it might break my app.
 - They are similar, pure component instead of letting you diff to avoid rerenders will skip next renders if props and state are the same.
+For example if your are trying to a component for complex values like object it might fail to diff props correctly.

 Using a pure component without considering it might break your app because a component will not update when you expect it to update.